rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 title: "GRUB"
 linkTitle: "GRUB"
 weight: 4
-date: 2017-01-05
+date: 2023-03-14
 description: >
   GRUB 2 Configuration
 ---

-COS is set to deploy a persistent `grub.cfg` into the `COS_RECOVERY` partition during the system installation or image creation.
-COS grub configuration includes three menu entries: first for the main OS system, second for the fallback OS system and a third for the recovery OS.
+Elemental is set to deploy a persistent `grub.cfg` into the `COS_RECOVERY` partition during the system installation or image creation.
+Elemental grub configuration includes three menu entries: first for the main OS system, second for the fallback OS system and a third for the recovery OS.

 For example the main OS system menu entry could be something like:

 ```
-menuentry "cOS" --id cos {
+menuentry "Elemental" --id elemental {
   search.fs_label COS_STATE root
   set img=/cOS/active.img
   set label=COS_ACTIVE